 The Offering List grew to enormous length till the day on which an inventive mind realized that a short Prayer for Offerings would be an effective substitute for the unwieldy list.
 Once the prayer, which may already have existed in spoken form, was put into writing, it became the basic element around which tomb-texts and representations were organized.
 Similarly, the ever lengthening lists of an official's ranks and titles were infused with life when the imagination began to flesh them out with narration, and the Autobiography was born.
 (3)

-The autobiography and the prayer became the first forms of literature in Egypt and were created using the hieroglyphic script.
+The autobiography and the prayer became the first forms of Egyptian literature and were created using the hieroglyphic script.